-Department Comment Proposed ReWrite Proposed Strategy the county cannot support in its current form Proposed Strategy that is missing Page 13.
+Department Comment Proposed ReWrite Proposed Strategy t cannot support in i form Page 13.
 A strategic Initiative should include youth specifically.
 In addition, ethnicity should be included with meet the needs of people of all ages, incomes, ethnic backgrounds and abilities. ( this is captured somewhat on page 51 but may warrant reiteration in this section.)
 Page 51.
 Youth support should be added as an item to create healthy, inclusive, and livable communities.
 Page 68.
-Youth and the elderly should be added to the list of improve access for traditionally underserved populations, youth and the elderly.
+Youth and the elderly should be added to the list of improve access for traditionally underserved populations , youth and the elderly.
 Youth success pipelines should be added to the strategy component.
-Environmental remediation Page 17.
+Environmental remediation Planning Page 17.
 Environmental/Brownfield remediation should be include to enhance health and provide economic development opportunities and transit access.
 Environmental considerations in addition to air and water. p.
 39 should include language about recycling and reuse support.
-Water Page 44 .
-450 11 Although water is addressed in others areas, it would be unfortunate to not include water efficiency and suitability practice for agriculture as that use consumes the majority of the states supply.
+Water Page 44 Although water is addressed in others areas, it would be unfortunate to not include water efficiency and suitability practice for agriculture as that use consumes the majority of the states supply.